kptdev/kpt/site/content/en/guides/consumer/function/_index.md

     Modify or validate the contents of a package by calling a function.
 ---

-## Functions User Guide
+## Functions Explained

+Kpt offers a [`kpt cfg set`] command that allows users to set resource fields to a user provided value, but there are many instances when you want to generate or validate configuration, or apply more complex modifications than setting fields.

 When an operation requires more than just the schema, and data is necessary, the dynamic logic can be built into a separate tool.
-Functions bundle dynamic logic in container images and apply that logic to the contents of a package -- modifying and validating package contents.
+Functions bundle dynamic logic and apply that logic to the contents of a package -- modifying and validating package contents.

+By default kpt runs configuration functions in a container runtime, but it also provides runtimes for functions packaged as executables or starlark scripts.

 {{% pageinfo color="primary" %}}
 Functions provide a common interface for writing programs to read and write